LudovicDubois/SmartTests/doc/WriteSmartTest.md

 }
 ```

-In this example, I did not specify the first argument yet, we will see it in the next part.
+In this example, I did not specify the first argument yet; we will see it in the next part.

 ## Criteria

-As you know, `Math.Sqrt` has a min value: `0` that is valid.
+As you know, `Math.Sqrt` has a min value: `0` which is valid.
 Any value greater than `0` is a valid argument, while any value lower than `0` is an invalid argument.

 Thus, you should have a test for a value greater than `0` and a test for a value lower than `0`.
 But what about the limit value itself?
 Is it `0` or `1` or `-1` or any other value?